StellarWarp/better_colony_automation/doc/architecture/generation-pipeline.md

 - point maintainers back to the source template

 If the header disappears or becomes inaccurate, fix the renderer instead of patching generated files one by one.

+## Generated Config Layer

+`mod_builder/templates/generated_configs/` is primarily a renderer input layer fed by `mod_builder/configs/`, `mod_builder/parse/`, and `mod_builder/synthetipy/`.
+Most files there should not be edited directly.

+Current documented exception:

+- `support_layout.yaml` is handwritten UI/support-asset build config shared by
+  GUI rendering and DDS generation.

+Avoid adding more handwritten files to this directory.
+Prefer `mod_builder/configs/` for future hand-maintained build config.

 ## Submod And Variant Metadata